Revelation 2:18-20

 1Jn 4:3 And every spirit that confesseth not that Jesus Christ is come in the flesh is not of God: and this is that spirit of antichrist, whereof ye have heard that it should come; and even now already is it in the world.

-But doesn’t everyone believe that Christ came in the flesh?
+Doesn’t everyone believe that Christ came in the flesh?
 As always, the Adversary speaks with a forked tongue.
 He tells you God is love, but God will burn most of His creation in hell forever.
 He tells you God is sovereign, but God cannot overcome your free will, and He tells you that Christ came in the flesh, but “Christ was not in Adam.”
 That is seen as protecting Christ from being tainted with the sin that is all flesh:

 Rom 7:18 For I know that in me (that is, in my flesh,) dwelleth no good thing: for to will is present with me; but how to perform that which is good I find not.